 “In this part of the world, smartphone penetration is 11 percent.
 In sub-Saharan countries, it is around five percent.”

 The Firefox OS will work in local languages that Android does not support.
-“They should be able to take the phone out of the box and start using it,” Yves emphasised at MWC.
+“They should be able to take the phone out of the box and start using it,” Yves emphasised at Mobile World Congress.

 Growing momentum towards the launch of 5G